dbdimitrov/BingleSeq/README.md

 ![BingleSeq Bulk RNA-Seq Load Data](/figures/bulk_loadData.PNG)

-Similarly, a metadata table is also required that also requires a specific format ()
+Similarly, a metadata table is also required that also requires a specific format.

 #### 2. Quality Control